soundio/soundstage/README.md

 	JSON.stringify(soundio);

-<i>Note that you can run this command in the console at <a href="http://sound.io">sound.io</a>
+<i>Note that at <a href="http://sound.io">sound.io</a> running this in the
-to export a Soundio document that you may then use in your own web page.</i>
+console will export a Soundio document that you may then use in your own web page.</i>

 Soundio takes an <code>options</code> object with one option.
 Where you have an existing AudioContext, pass it in to avoid creating a new one: